royw/appimage-updater/docs/getting-started.md

 - **🔍 Detects prerelease requirements** - analyzes repositories and auto-enables prerelease for continuous builds
 - **📦 Handles ZIP files automatically** - detects and extracts AppImages from ZIP archives (perfect for BambuStudio, etc.)
+- **🐧 Selects compatible distributions** - automatically chooses the best match for your Linux distribution
 - **Generates smart file patterns** based on the repository name
 - **Sets up checksum verification** with SHA256 validation
 - **Configures daily update checks** by default